Ami Shudhu Cheyechi Tomay: Soundtrack

-The soundtrack of the film was composed Savvy Gupta and Akassh Sen from India and Hridoy Khan from Bangladesh.
+The soundtrack of the film was composed by Savvy Gupta and Akassh Sen from India and by Hridoy Khan from Bangladesh..The title track of the film was written by Saurav Bhadra.

 The soundtrack was released in India on 1 January 2014 and in Bangladesh on 20 April 2015.

-Both the India and Bangladesh releases of the soundtrack contain the same songs, but the order of the tracks differs.
+Both the India and Bangladesh releases of the soundtrack contain the same songs, but the order of the tracks differ.

 The song "Obujh Bhalobasha" by Hridoy Khan is a new version of the song of the same name from Khan's 2009 album Bolna.

 Release

-The film released on 16 May 2014.
+The film was released on 16 May 2014.

 Critical reception

 The Times of India praised director Ashok Pati for being visually treat and keeping the story together, but also criticized some scenes in the middle for being mindless and yawning.
 Calling the film and out-and-out entertainer, the review gave the film 3/5 stars.